RememberOfLife/mirabel/README.md

   * e.g. currently user can make server run out of memory and even just ouright force exit it

 ## todo
-* highest prio, make the meta gui logger threadsafe
-* networkclient: how to increase timeout of check socketset, server will have the same problem
 * rework events to be 'plain-old-data' so that they can easily be copied
-  * every event has raw data segment, this should automatically be sent along the network if used, enables uniform support for non POD data
+* simple single lobby multiplayer protocol
+* server should be seperate executable, use temp server lib for building both client and server, make sure server runs headless
 * there is a lot of reuse in the networking code, maybe reduce it through some event methods
-* simple single lobby multiplayer protocol
+* openssl for networking
 * make watchdog work with arbitrary queues and proper cond var
   * let there be one watchdog thread that knows multiple queues registered to it?
   * or should every object that wants a watchdog create its own wtachdog runner?
 * make event queue a proper producer-consumer semaphore
-* openssl for networking
+* network client should try reconnecting itself on lost connection, cache access params for that
 * better ai integration
 * add fullscreen toggle to main menu bar
 * chess frontend sounds